asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 # Updating the Firmware via Arduino IDE

-In addition to the possibility of updating the FlipPad firmware via the configuration manager, the firmware can also be updated via the Arduino IDE and the Teensyduino add-on / loader application.
-Find the most recent versions in the latest release package on [Github](https://github.com/asterics/FlipPad/releases).
-Unzip the FlipPad.zip package and start the teensy.exe program (the Teensy Loader).
+In addition to the possibility of updating the FLipPad firmware via the configuration manager, the firmware can also be updated via the Arduino IDE and the Teensyduino add-on / loader application.
+Find the most recent versions in the latest release package on [Github](https://github.com/asterics/FLipPad/releases).
+Unzip the FLipPad.zip package and start the teensy.exe program (the Teensy Loader).

 <p align="left" width="100%">
     <img width="15%" src="./Bilder/fig35.png">